AhmadTareqSaeed/EL-D3-23/README.md

-# Embedded Linux Dimplome introduced by Moatasem El-Sayed
+# Embedded Linux Diplome introduced by Moatasem El-Sayed

 ## Tasks Will be updated on that remote repo in files